 The Church of San Giovanni Battista has become the emblem of Vietri, with altars and pillars made from marble, golden embroidery throughout the church walls and arches, and the ceiling adorned with bright majolica tiles of green, yellow, and blue.

-The Villa Comunale is an amphitheater showcasing beautiful, winding tilework dedicated to a renowned doctor.
+The Villa Comunale is an amphitheater showcasing beautiful, winding tilework dedicated to a renowned doctor and visiting is one of the best things to do in Vietri sul Mare.

 For jaw-dropping, sacred artwork, the frescoes at the Arciconfraternita della Santissima Annunziata e del Santissimo Rosario is a must see.